Extra help with housing costs

 - Deductions from any benefit as a result of sanctions to Jobseekers Allowance, Child Support or other benefit related offences,

-- Suspended payments of Housing Benefit or Council Tax Benefit,
+- Suspended payments of Housing Benefit or Local Council Tax Support

 - Council Tax Support if you only receive Housing Benefit or Housing Benefit where you only receive Council Tax Support.

 How the Benefits Team will decide if you are entitled to a DHP or an EHP

 Basildon Council has a panel of officers who will consider all the facts of your case.
 The panel will consider the following when deciding if you are entitled to extra help:

 - The facts or each case,